Birdwatching in the Algarve

 Lagoa dos Salgados

-Between Armação de Pêra and Praia da Galé, you can find a beautiful lagoon called Lagoa dos Salgados.
+Just behind the beach of Praia dos Salgados, in between Armação de Pêra and Praia da Galé, you can find a beautiful lagoon called Lagoa dos Salgados.
 This is one of the most popular places for birdwatching in the Algarve.
 You can see many waterbirds here.
-Examples of bird you can spot here are the black tern, purple swamp hen, flamingo, glossy ibis, cattle egret, black-winged stilt and the little bittern.
+Examples of birds you can spot here are the black tern, purple swamp hen, flamingo, glossy ibis, cattle egret, black-winged stilt and the little bittern.
 However, the lagoon has become very popular with tourists as well.

 Sapal nature reserve